 All of these software technologies provide the ability to automate and accelerate the financial close and reporting process.
 Thousands of companies are already benefiting from these tools.

-Flexibility in processes and technology are key to adapting quickly to new requirements.
+Flexibility in processes and technology is key to adapting quickly to new requirements.

 A faster year-end close demonstrates how seriously the company adheres to its responsibility to report its financial position.
 It also shows evidence that the organization has sound financial systems and procedures in place and is a good indication of company health.